6 Ways to Work Movement Into Labor Day Festivities

 5. Have a field day

 No, that’s not a metaphor.
-Whether you’re hosting a backyard picnic or gathering at a park, it’s easy to orchestrate a field day.
-Think of all the fun you had as a kid running the three-legged race and partnering for wheelbarrows in grade school.
+Whether you’re hosting a backyard picnic or gathering at a park, it’s easy to orchestrate a field day for the Fourth.
+Think of all the fun you had a kid running the three-legged race and partnering for wheelbarrows in grade school.
 More than silly games, a field day promotes playful movement.
 (Yes, you were exercising the whole time you thought you were trying to earn bragging rights for your classroom.)

 6. Game on

-Multiple events too intense for summer's end?
+Multiple events too intense for a summer holiday?
 Keep it simple with a single sport.
-Play touch-football, basketball, volleyball, or even a round of kickball.
-Enjoy the people around you beyond the standard snacking and drinking that goes along with Labor Day.
+Plan touch-football, basketball, volleyball, or even a round of kickball.
+Enjoy the people around you beyond the standard snacking and drinking that goes along with Fourth.

-Don’t get so blinded by food and travel that you forget to move during the long weekend.
-Make an effort to engage with your environment and loved ones for a memorable weekend.
-Your body is Made2Move, and Labor Day is another opportunity to celebrate your health and happiness.
+Don’t get so blinded by fireworks and food on the Fourth that you forget to move.
+Make an effort to engage with your environment and loved ones for your most memorable holiday yet.
+Your body is Made2Move, and Independence Day is another opportunity to celebrate your health and happiness.